 - Iodine and Cognitive Functioning

-Iodine has long been proven to be important in fetal development and neurophysiology.
-The recommended daily intake level of iodine for pregnant women is high to adequately provide enough iodine for the developing fetus.
+Iodine has long been proven to be important in foetal development and neurophysiology.
+The recommended daily intake level of iodine for pregnant women is high to adequately provide enough iodine for the developing foetus.
 Iodine’s intervention in the developmental stages of the early phases of life, includes: thermal and metabolic regulation, somatic growth, and development of the central nervous system.
 These processes are important in intrauterine life and closely linked with the neurodevelopment of the unborn human.
 Women are advised during prenatal care to supplement iodine in a bid to enhance their child’s cognitive development and intelligence quotient.

-Brain development is especially important during the fetal and infancy stages of life.
+Brain development is especially important during the foetal and infancy stages of life.
 The first 1,000 days of life is considered a ‘window period’ for maximizing neurodevelopment.
 Iodine deficiency during this early stage of life adversely affects the process of cognitive development and neurologic maturation.
 The effects on the brain are irreversible, causing an alteration in the process involved with brain growth.
-Children affected by iodine deficiency during the fetal and infancy stages of life often have an IQ score lower than 100.
+Children affected by iodine deficiency during the foetal and infancy stages of life often have an IQ score lower than 100.
 This observation further stresses the importance of iodine supplementation in prenatal and postnatal care.

 People at Risk of Iodine Deficiency Disorders (IDDs)